mlcommons/ck/README.md

-Note, that unlike existing centralized web-based services that force users to upload all their code and data before being processed, CK allows you to organize your artifacts on your own machine and share them only if needed via existing private or public repositories or P2P in a decentralized manner.
+Note, that unlike existing centralized web-based services that force users to upload all their code and data before being processed, CK allows you to organize your artifacts and always keep track of them on your own machine while sharing them only if needed as P2P or via existing private and public repositories.

-CK helps researchers assemble experimental setups
-(aka workflows or pipelines) from their own or shared components just as LEGO(TM) to quickly prototype ideas while automating, preserving, distributing, crowdsourcing and reproducing experiments.
+CK helps non-specialists and professionals assemble experimental setups (aka workflows or pipelines) from their own or shared components just as LEGO(TM) to quickly prototype ideas while automating, preserving, distributing, crowdsourcing and reproducing experiments.